rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 ## List of top ten neighborhoods with smallest distances
 ![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/top_ten_recommended_neighboorhoods_list.png "List of smallest distances to home neighborhood feature vector")

 The top ten list confirms the observation that there are not many good matches.
-That is why, we find an extremely good match in the neighborhood "Hakenfelde" which has a distance of nearly 0!
+That is why it is surprising, we find an extremely good match in the neighborhood "Hakenfelde" which has a distance of nearly 0!
 The next best match is "Stadtrandsiedlung Malchow" with a distance of only around 0.7.

 The winner neighborhood "Hakenfelde" lies in North West outer border of Berlin.
 Similarly, the home neighboorhood is at the North East border of Bonn.